minnib578/lane-detection/README.md

 # lane-detection

-In this project, we detect lane lines in images using Python and OpenCV.
+In this project, we detect highway lane lines on a video stream.
+Used OpencV image analysis techniques to identify lines, including Hough Transforms and Canny edge detection.
+Keywords: Computer Vision